slowernews/wisdom-tldr/README.md

 > *'Best way to say no: How am I supposed to do that?.'*

-CHALLENGE: The deal will fall if both sides don't take what they need from a deal.
+CHALLENGE: The deal will fall if both sides don't take what they need from it.

 ===
 ###On lying and deception